lobanovam/HashTable/README.md

 Let's take one last look at the profiler:

 <img src="forReadme/valgrind3.jpg" width = 60%>

-**Note**: "0x00...420" function is _crc32 (written on asm hash function).
-Callgrind just can't find its name.

-As we can see, hash function now takes less than 13% of time (we've started with 45.6%).
-Also notice that our new comparison function (avxCmp) simply disappeared from this list.
-Now it's not even in the top 20.
+As we can see, avxCmp now takes less than 9% (we've started with 24.72%).

 ## Conclusion